-very major religion represents a symbolic meaning to food and drinks by having rules to regulate their consumption, and sometimes include religious rituals.
-This is the reason why certain religions forbid and restrict the consumption of certain food completely, or at certain specific time (Aliman and Othman, 2007).
-In Islam, there are two terms that denote Islamic prohibitions and restrictions on food, which are 'Haram' which means unlawful or prohibited and 'Halal' which means lawful or permitted.
-The word 'Halal' is derived from the word 'Halla' which the meaning is lawful, legal, legitimate and permitted for Muslims .In reality, Halal is one of the crucial aspect of spiritual needs for the Muslim consumers which plays a vital role in their life by guiding them to purchase and consume the Halal product (Alserhan, 2010).
+Index terms- islamic, halal foods, young generation, religious, bangladesh, philippines. very major religion represents a symbolic meaning to food and drinks by having rules to regulate their 14 15 consumption, and sometimes include religious rituals.
+This is the reason why certain religions forbid and restrict

+- there are two terms that denote Islamic prohibitions and restrictions on food, which are 'Haram' which means 17 - unlawful or prohibited and 'Halal' which means lawful or permitted.
+The word 'Halal' is derived from the word 18 - 'Halla' which the meaning is lawful, legal, legitimate and permitted for Muslims .In reality, Halal is one of the 19 crucial aspect of spiritual needs for the Muslim consumers which plays a vital role in their life by guiding them 20 - to purchase and consume the Halal product (Alserhan, 2010).
+21

 Islam is the largest religion of Bangladesh as it is known as a Muslim country.
-Muslims comprise 90.4% of the population, followed by Hindus, who constitute 8.2%, and Buddhists, Christians, those who practice others religions and those who do not are the remainders.
-1. Usually Bangladesh peoples are used to take Halal foods because they know the rules of Islam and grown up with the Islamic teachings.
+Muslims comprise 90.4% of 22 the population, followed by Hindus, who constitute 8.2%, and Buddhists, Christians, those who practice others 23 religions and those who do not are the remainders. ??
+1 Data.worldbank.org/country/bangladesh .
+Usually 24 Bangladesh peoples are used to take Halal foods because they know the rules of Islam and grown up with the 25 Islamic teachings.
 They are more aware about the benefits of halal foods compare to the non-Muslim countries.
-Besides, the Bangladesh people including young people are conscious about the Halal foods.
+26 Besides, the Bangladesh people including young people are conscious about the Halal foods.
+27